jacebrowning/gitman/docs/interfaces/cli.md

 gdm update
 ```

 This will also record the exact versions that were checked out.
-Disable this by behavior by running:
+Disable this behavior by instead running:

 ```sh
 gdm update --no-lock